List of Moomin characters: Hemulens

 (Hemul – hemul, a legal term, "authority or warrant for something (n.), entitled (adj.)", cf. also adjective ohemul "un-hemul"; "improper, unreasonable") (In Swedish "Hemulen" means "the hemul") – Hemulens feature frequently in the books.
 One of them is an avid stamp collector, and another is an avid skier.
 In Finn Family Moomintroll, "un-Hemulenish" (ohemul) contains a sense of "unwarranted, unjustified".
 Other characters frequently find the Hemulens annoying or overwhelming, as they can be somewhat loud, bossy, abrasive and insensitive, but they are well-intentioned and usually have other redeeming qualities.

 Hemulens first appear in Comet in Moominland, featuring one who collect insects and another collecting stamps.
 The stamp collecting hemulen reappears in the beginning of Finn Family Moomintroll in which he is depressed, as he has every stamp on the face of earth and has lost his purpose in life.
-Later on, he finds a new purpose: to collect plants (this is the main hemulen character featured in the animated 1990 series).
+Later on, he finds a new purpose: to collect plants.